Skip to main content

 )

-1. Create the ClipNode and Set alphaThreshold
+1. Create a ClipNode and Set alphaThreshold

 local clipNodeB = ClipNode(maskB)